-Home to one of the finest Western Art collections west of the Mississippi, a surprise awaits you when you walk into the Garis Gallery of the American West.
-The intimate setting opens to an exceptional collection of Western paintings and sculptures.
+Home to one of the finest Western Art collections west of the Mississippi, in the Garis Gallery of the American West, you can enjoy an incredible collection of paintings and sculptures, and learn the stories of some of the artists.
+Walking through the gallery is like a trip through a small maze, with each turn providing a surprise of art, both contemporary and historical.
 Works by Frederick Remington, George Catlin, Charles Russell, Allan Houser and regional and local artists of note are on display in the permanent collection.
-Be sure to check out the 'On the Chisholm Trail' bronze by Oklahoma artist Paul Moore.
+Be sure to visit the outdoor sculpture, 'On the Chisholm Trail' bronze by Oklahoma artist Paul Moore.
 It is the largest bronze dedicated to the Chisholm Trail in the world.

-Additionally, the Chisholm Trail Heritage Center has plenty of places for RV and large vehicle parking.
+Additionally, a private parking lot on-site at the Chisholm Trail Heritage Center offers space for RV, buses and large vehicle parking.
+Don’t be surprised if you see school buses during the week!
+More than 10,000 students visited during the academic school year 2017-18, for structured-learning class field trips.
 There are several lovely spots for picnics or to stretch your legs on one of their nature walks.
-Also, check out their website for information regarding special events.
-Or, for the most up-to-date information, visit their Facebook page.
-Keep on the lookout for Chisholm Trail 150th Celebrations throughout 2017!
+Also, check out the website for information regarding special events.
+Or, for the most up-to-date information, visit the Facebook page.